Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Joining bias binding ends

-And now it’s time to show you how I do a bias tape hem.
-I made a reversible skirt for Ellie (which I will be showing soon so check back later for that tutorial) and I wanted to finish the hems on two different ways.
-I thought it’s a wonderful opportunity to show you how to sew double fold bias tape so I used double bias to finish one of the skirts instead of a regular hem.
+And now it’s time to show you how I do a double fold tape hem.
+I made a reversible skirt for Ellie, and I wanted to finish the hems on two different ways.
+I thought it’s a wonderful opportunity to show you how to sew double fold bias tape.
+So I used double bias to finish one of the skirts instead of a regular hem.

 Bottom line is, using bias tape to finish edges can be done in countless ways!
 Just embrace your creativity and follow your fashion sense when it comes to applying it to garments, be it as a decorative or for more functional purposes like hiding raw edges or seams.
 Now let’s see how to sew double fold bias tape to finish a hem!